drgorillamd/UniV3Relayed/README.md

--- UNAUDITED - DO NOT USE ON MAINNET --
+-- UNAUDITED and probably optimizable in so many ways - DO NOT USE ON MAINNET --
 ----------------------------------------------------------------------

 ## Uniswap V3 gas-sponsored swaps